-O’Connell, Attmore & Morris provides a broad range of employment law services to protect management from potential claims and to resolve disputes when they arise.
+O’Connell, Attmore & Miller provides a broad range of employment law services to protect management from potential claims and to resolve disputes when they arise.
 Our employment lawyers in Connecticut and Massachusetts craft procedures and develop training material designed to prevent employment conflicts and avoid the risks of employment-related claims.

 We regularly advise clients on issues surrounding hiring, firing, reductions in force and termination and severance agreements.
 When disputes surface, the firm works to proactively resolve them in a cost-appropriate manner.